 - small group from class - 3.
-Content-specific learning goal(s) - Brief description of the new learning activity(ies), including use of educational technology, as appropriate - Rationale for why the choice of this different learning activity will result in assisting students to meet or extend beyond the segment's content-specific learning goal(s) (cite evidence from your results analysis of the informal assessment, student selfassessment and rubric, and formal assessment and rubric) - 6.
-Checks for understanding of content and academic language (e.g., purposeful questions, observation notes, student peer review and critique)
+Content-specific learning goal(s) - 4.
+ELD goal(s), if appropriate (ELD goals are required if English learners are present in the group for the re-teaching or extension lesson.
+If ELD goals are not included, explain why.) - 5.
+Brief description of the new learning activity(ies), including use of educational technology, as appropriate - 6.
+Rationale for why the choice of this different learning activity will result in assisting students to meet or extend beyond the segment's content-specific learning goal(s) and ELD goal(s), if appropriate (cite evidence from your results analysis of the informal assessment, student self-assessment and rubric, and formal assessment and rubric)

+- 7. Checks for understanding of content and academic language (e.g., purposeful questions, observation notes, student peer review and critique) - 8.
 Any instructional adaptations (accommodations and/or modifications) to the activity to allow all students to access and engage in deep learning and demonstrate their understanding of the content and use of academic language